alexandroviski/rustc-dev-guide/src/query.md

 fn fubar<'tcx>(tcx: TyCtxt<'tcx>, key: DefId) -> Fubar<'tcx> { ... }
 ```

+If you want to add on to an existing query - run your own code, then call the original -
+then you can use a closure which delegates to
+`rustc_interface::DEFAULT_QUERY_PROVIDERS`.
+See [how rustdoc uses it][everybody_loops] for an example.

 N.B.
 Most of the `rustc_*` crates only provide **local
 providers**.
 Almost all **extern providers** wind up going through the
 [`rustc_metadata` crate][rustc_metadata], which loads the information